Victor Koulbak: Techniques

-Oil, gouache, water colour, dry point, pencil, silver point, and other great skills.
+Oil, gouache, watercolour, drypoint, pencil, silverpoint, and other great skills.
 Koulbak uses them all in the style of the Masters of the Renaissance, adapting them to his personal aesthetic concept.

 Artistic Vision

 "The Renaissance, says Victor Koulbak, represented the art at its summit.
 The artist, in his representation of man, aspired to the divine.
 And this could not be done without mastery.
 Neither before nor after this period did the artist achieve such heights.
 The history of art of following periods is just a derivation.
 God was at first replaced by man, and then by the painter himself as the individual placed in all his triviality at the centre of the universe.
 We have gone from adoration to exhibitionism.
 How did we get there?
 Art education as a whole needs to be re-evaluated.
 We give a brush to a student and tell him “express yourself” but would we ever think to suggest such a thing to a student of the piano?
 Why should it seem absurd for the piano and not for the arts?
 No, in order to make a child a real artist, he needs first to learn to distinguish the beautiful from the ugly and to master his tools, to teach him techniques in order to enable him to transform his weaknesses into qualities.
 And to achieve this, many years of hard and difficult work are required.
 If it is not done today, the future of our world seems to me to be very dark.
 By refusing beauty, we refuse civilization.
 I don’t know if beauty can save the world, but without beauty, the world will not survive."